The Essential Guide to Crypto Tax in Canada

 Crypto is not considered legal tender in Canada, which means when you use it to pay for goods or services it’s considered a barter transaction, with corresponding tax consequences.
 So when Canadian taxpayers receive goods or services in exchange for crypto, they will have a capital gain or loss on the spent crypto’s change in value since they acquired it.

-The first step to calculating your crypto taxes in Canada is to determine whether you’ll pay the 50% capital gains tax or 100% in the case of professional trading or crypto sales as part of a business.
-In most cases, buying crypto and later selling it for profit is subject to the 50% capital gains tax.
+The first step to calculating your crypto taxes in Canada is to determine whether you’ll pay taxes on 50% of your capital gains or 100% in the case of professional trading or crypto sales as part of a business.
+In most cases, 50% of gains from buying crypto and later selling it for profit are subject to taxes.

 Canadian capital gains example